-I can’t say enough incredible things about our savory and beyond delicious ham and cheese sliders served on sweet Hawaiian rolls.
-They are cheesy and delicious, and it’s an easy recipe to make.
-They consist of fluffy Hawaiian rolls, with layers of ham and melted cheese and a dijon mustard Worcestershire sauce poured over the top.
-These Hawaiian roll sliders are a family favorite!
+Savory ham and cheese sliders on Hawaiian rolls are cheesy and delicious, andso easy to make!
+These rolls consist of fluffy Hawaiian rolls with layers of ham, melted cheese, and a Dijon mustard Worcestershire sauce poured over the top.

-We made theese ham and cheese Hawaiian sliders to serve at our tropical party and they were GONE in the first 30 minutes.
-Not because we didn’t have enough, our guests kept going back for more and MORE!
-They are addicting so beware!
+I made these ham and cheese Hawaiian sliders to serve at our tropical party, and they were GONE in the first 30 minutes.
+Not because we needed more, but because our guests kept returning for more and MORE!
+They are addicting, so beware!

-They’re baked with juicy ham and swiss cheese on fluffy Hawaiian rolls.
-These sliders are topped with a buttery Dijon, onion, and poppy seed topping!
+They’re baked with juicy ham and Swiss cheese on fluffy Hawaiian rolls.
+These sliders are topped with a buttery Dijon, onion, and poppy seed.

-- An easy ham recipe if you have leftover ham.
+- Great Use of Leftovers: This is the perfect easy ham recipe if you find yourself with leftover ham.

 Here is a list of everything you need to make these sliders.
 The full recipe is in the recipe card below.